dfquaresma/prso-xv6/lab1/README.md

 # Laboratory 1 - System calls and interrupts
-In that lab, we practice the implementation of system calls and interrupts.
+In this lab, we practice the implementation of system calls and interrupts.
 The purposes of it is to understand the system call execution flow and its implementation, how a process is scheduled to run and finally how interrupts works.

 The tasks were:
 - Print each system call when invoked.